Share this Post

-IG is a good option for the busy beginner determined to learn to trade.
+IG is a good option for the busy beginner determined to start trading.
 If you signed up for a course on the fundamentals, IG gives you discounts for users that make at least 10 trades per month.

 Part of the reason why we rank eToro above IG is because it has a zero commissions policy - apart from the withdrawal fees.
-But, with IG, you do get completely free trades for US shares, withstanding you made at least three trades in the previous month.
+But, with IG, you do get commissionless trades for US shares, withstanding you made at least three trades in the previous month.